[Interview] EU outshines Russia in Western Balkans

 Bushati spoke to EUobserver in Brussels amid a push by Tirana to open EU accession negotiations in 2018.

 Albania's prime minister Edi Rama met with European Council president Donald Tusk on Monday.
-On Tuesdday, he will hold talks with the presidents of the European Commission and Parliament, Jean-Claude Juncker and Antonio Tajani, as well as with EU diplomacy chief Federica Mogherini.
+He will hold talks with the heads of the European Commission and Parliament, Jean-Claude Juncker and Antonio Tajani, as well as with EU diplomacy chief Federica Mogherini, on Tuesday.

-Bushati said Albania still had work to do on creating rule of law and fighting corruption.
+Bushati said Albania still had work to do on establishing rule of law and fighting corruption.

-But he said it had already proved itself to be a "security provider" for the EU in its handling of the migration crisis and in fighting Islamic radicalism.
+But he said it had already proved itself to be a "security provider" for the EU in its handling of the migration crisis and in fighting Islamist radicalism.

 He also said the fact that Albania has been a Nato member since 2009 meant it had "demonstrated strategic clarity".